sysout/Proof-of-diligence/atom.md

   - Insert inline link.
   - Insert reference link with title. _Use `-` in title field to create an empty title reference link._
   - Remove link (and its reference) after URL is deleted.
-  - Search published posts by title in your blog.
+  - Search published posts by title in your blog.f
 - **Insert footnote** (`markdown-writer:insert-footnote`), and edit footnote labels.
 - **Insert image from file or clipboard** (`shift-cmd-i`), preview image and able to copy image to your blog's images directory.
 - **Insert table** (`markdown-writer:insert-table`), and quick **jump to next table cell** (`cmd-j cmd-t`).